-Not to be introduced before 1972.
+Not to be introduced before 1973.

-27.303 Urban and Transportation Geography
+27.303 Transportation Geography

-Recent developments in urban geography.
-Discussion of urban planning principles and the role of the geographer in analysing physical, social and movement-space problems within the city.
-Transportation geography includes the structure of transportation systems, for example nodal systems, network and flow analysis, communication and circulation theories, and the analysis of specific problems, for example transport and economic development and highway impact studies.
+Includes the structure of transportation systems, for example modal systems, network and flow analysis, communication and circulation theories, and the analysis of specific problems, for example transport and economic development and highway impact studies.
 Laboratory classes include case studies and practical applications.